microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/group-list-members.md

 893

-### <a name="example-3-use-odata-cast-to-get-only-a-count-of-user-membership"></a>Exemplo 3: usar a conversão OData para obter apenas uma contagem de membros do usuário
+### <a name="example-3-use-odata-cast-to-get-only-a-count-of-user-membership"></a>Exemplo 3: Utilize a conversão OData para obter apenas uma contagem da associação do usuário

 #### <a name="request"></a>Solicitação